 - Dredging for razor clams in the south Irish Sea is external to the Blackwater Bank SAC and Long Bank SACs.
 Therefore, there are no in combination effects with the seed mussel fishery in these sites. - Dredging for razor clams occurs in The Raven SPA and Dundalk Bay SPA.
 Breen et al. (2022) found no evidence of prey competition between the razor clam fishery and common scoter in the north Irish Sea as the deep burrowing bivalves targeted by the razor clam fishery are not available prey species for common scoter.
 The absence of effects of the razor clam fishery assumed, therefore, that the common scoter in the north Irish Sea preyed on surficial bivalves which were not significantly affected by razor clam fishing.
 There are no extensive regularly occurring sub-tidal mussel beds in the Dundalk Bay SPA although mussel beds do occur in lower intertidal habitats at Duneany point on the south east shore of the Bay.
-In the Raven SPA and surrounding waters razor clam and seed mussel fishing for razor clams in areas where mussel occur would remove or significantly affect the mussel beds.
+In the Raven SPA and surrounding waters razor clam and seed mussel fisheries are both present.
+Although the razor clam fishery does not target mussels fishing for razor clams in areas where mussel occur would remove or significantly affect the mussel beds.
 The same applies to other bottom towed fishing gears such as trawls.
-Significant in combination effects of the razor fishery to reduce mussel availability to scoter, cannot be discounted. - Mitigation options for in-combination effects of mussel and razor clam fishing are outlined in Section 8.
+Significant in combination effects of the razor fishery and mussel fishery to reduce mussel availability to scoter, cannot be discounted. - Mitigation options for in-combination effects of mussel and razor clam fishing are outlined in Section 8.